 CAREER PATHWAYS INFORMATION

-Toi Ohomai Institute of Technology and other polytechnics You must meet the specific entry requirements for your particular course.
-See your chosen tertiary provider’s prospectus, or go on line for their entry requirements.
+Toi Ohomai Institute of Technology and other polytechnics are another great option for further study.
+See their prospectus, or go online for their entry requirements.
 Many of their course require NCEA Level 2.

 BETHLEHEM COLLEGE CAREER PATHWAYS RESOURCES